-Area Fisheries Supervisor Dean Beck and a staff of five full-time employees manage 82 fishing lakes and 180 miles of rivers and streams.
-These waters include popular fishing lakes such as Osakis, Miltona and Minnewaska and maintaining muskellunge populations in Lobster, Miltona and Oscar lakes.
+Area Fisheries Supervisor Dean Beck and a staff of six full-time employees manage 82 fishing lakes and 180 miles of rivers and streams.
+These waters include popular fishing destinations such as the Alexandria Chain, Osakis, Miltona and Minnewaska and muskellunge waters that include Lobster, Miltona and Oscar lakes.

 Glenwood area fisheries staff conduct shoreline seining to support the MPCA's watershed restoration and protection strategy diagnostic studies.

 - Support spring walleye egg take operations around the state, incubate 70 to 110 million walleye eggs at the Glenwood hatchery, and distributing newly hatched walleye fry for area and statewide stocking.

 - Secure access to 3,000 acres of walleye fingerling rearing ponds, stock walleye fry, and harvest at least 10,000 pounds of walleye fingerlings for area and statewide fingerling stocking.